-I have always had a distant image of philosopher David Benatar that he has a lot to contend with in a difficult place at a difficult time.
+I have always had a distant image of philosopher David Benatar as having a lot to contend with in a difficult place at a difficult time.
 I came across one of his actual ideas by chance on the Web.
-And in what I write below, I base myself entirely on what I find on the Web (here, here and here; and for personal flavour, here, here and here.)
+And in what I write below, I base myself on what I find on the Web (here, here and here; and for personal flavour, here, here and here.)

-Benatar begins by saying that human life is so painful that one shouldn’t have been born in the first place.
-He begins by conceiving life’s experiences as ones of pleasure and ones of pain; then to observe that the balance in many people’s lives is one of pain; so it was immoral to bring them into the world in the first place.
+DB begins by conceiving life’s experiences as ones of pleasure and ones of pain, then to observe that the balance in many people’s lives is one of pain, therefore it was not right to bring them into the world in the first place.

-Also, he thinks, that while the balance in some people’s lives may be one of pleasure, it would not be bad if they too had never been born, because then they wouldn’t actually be around to notice what they had missed!
+Also, that while the balance in some people’s lives may be one of pleasure, it would not be bad if they too had never been born, because then they wouldn’t be around to notice what they had missed!
 This thinking applies to all sentient life.

-Also, writes Benatar: once you are born, suicide is not always the right thing, because people have come to depend on you.
+Also, writes DB: once you are born, suicide is not always the right thing, because people have come to depend on you.

-He calls his initial postulate, that there is more pain than pleasure in life, a ‘Crucial Asymmetry’.
-And he has extended his thoughts, it seems, into two books, spelling out all the logical steps after his initial postulate.
+He has extended his thoughts, it seems, into two books, spelling out all the logical steps after his initial postulate.
 This logicking is sometimes tabulated, so it comes close to looking mathematical.
-For me, this logicking is unerringly correct and obvious, and can be briefly done.

 If people are going to write words on life, here I think are some examples of how they should do it.
 Here firstly an excerpt from The Woman in White, by Wilkie Collins, in 1859: